 $ traceroute google.com

 The output will provide the specified host, the size of the packet that will be used, the IP address, and the maximum number of hops required.
-The subsequent lines show hostname, IP address, the hop number, and packet round-trip times.
+You can see the hostname, IP address, the hop number, and packet travel times.

-You can also avoid reverse DNS using the -n option.
+To avoid reverse DNS lookup, use the -n option.

 $ traceroute -n google.com

-The traceroute command is useful in discovering network bottlenecks, and if you begin to see asterisks * then that means there is a potential problem in routing to that host, as the asterisks indicate packet loss or dropped packets.
+By using traceroute command, you can identify network bottlenecks, and if you begin to see asterisks * then that means there is a potential problem in routing to that host, as the asterisks indicate packet loss or dropped packets.

-The traceroute command issuing a UDP-based packet, However, there are three different types of traceroute implementation that cover UDP, TCP, and ICMP.
+The traceroute command sends a UDP packet, traceroute can send UDP, TCP, and ICMP.

-If you wanted to use the ICMP variation, it can be used like this:
+If you need to send ICMP packet, you can send it like this:

 $ sudo traceroute -I google.com